singhvks/Employee_Attrition/README.md

 4. HR-Employee-Attrition - Data file taken from https://www.kaggle.com/pavansubhasht/ibm-hr-analytics-attrition-dataset
 5. Visualization plots are added in file Visualization

+## Algorithms used
+1. Logistic Regression
+2. Random Forest

+## Encoder used
+1. Label Encoder
+2. One Hot Encoder

 ### Note:
 I welcome any suggestions or recommendation to make this project better.
 Also I am working on the visualization part too.